This post may contain affiliate links. Please read our disclosure policy.

 • Heat the water to a hot temperature, not boiling, either in a small saucepan or in a heat safe container in the microwave.
 Add the lard and stir, allow the lard to completely melt.

 • Pour the melted lard and water into the mixing bowl with the flour mixture.
 Knead with the dough hook on a stand mixer on low for about 10 minutes.
 If not using a stand mixer, knead the dough by hand on a lightly floured surface for 10-15 minutes.
-Once the dough is no longer sticky and you have no dough sticking to your hands, the dough has a smooth appearance, then it's ready.
+The dough is ready when it's no longer sticky and has a smooth appearance.

 • Divide the dough into 12 equal sections.
 Roll and pinch each portion of dough to form a small ball.
 Place the dough portions on a lightly floured baking sheet, or on a floured counter.
 Cover with a clean kitchen towel and let sit for 30 minutes.

-• Once the dough has sat for 30 minutes, heat a skillet (this is my favorite for tortillas!-affilate link) over medium low heat.
+• Once the dough has sat for 30 minutes, heat a skillet over medium low heat.

-• Lightly sprinkle flour on a clean counter top and lightly sprinkle a rolling pin.
+• Lightly sprinkle flour on a clean counter top and rolling pin.

 • Using your fingers, gently flatten out one tortilla, spinning as you go so that it flattens and creates a circle.
 If you notice a lot of resistance in the dough, let it rest a bit longer to allow more gluten formation.